ibm-cloud-docs/bare-metal/how-do-i-check-health-my-3ware-raid-array.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # Checking the health of your 3ware RAID array
 {: #bm-check-health-3ware-raid}

 With 3ware&reg;, you can use a browser interface to check the health of your bare metal server.
-However, unless you access the interface locally, using a browser is a security risk.
+However, unless you access the interface locally, by using a browser is a security risk.
 Use the command-line interface instead.
 {: shortdesc}

-You can download the 3ware&reg; CLI utilities from the [IBM Cloud CLI plug-in repository ](https://plugins.cloud.ibm.com/ui/repository.html#cf-plugins).
-For more information about the CLI utility, see [VPN CLI plug-in for cf CLI](/docs/cli?topic=cli-ibmcloud-admincli).
+For more information about the CLI utility, see the [VPN CLI plug-in](/docs/cli?topic=cli-ibmcloud-admincli).

 ## Quick command reference for 3ware&reg; CLI tools
 {: #3ware-quick-cli-command-ref}

 These devices must be followed by a number that identifies which devices are being queried.

-tw_cli /c0 show (Output shows information that is needed to know the health of the RAID array)
+`tw_cli /c0` show (Output shows information that is needed to know the health of the RAID array)

 ./tw_cli /c1 show